Convict Ship Friendship - 1818

-However later in the month Captain Armet also applied to have William Hicks discharged from the ship citing the safety of the vessel as a reason and at this time Hicks' request was granted......Captain Armet stated that a most dangerous conspiracy and combination was regularly organized by the crew and (as your Memorialist has reason to believe) at the instigation of the Chief Officer who employed an Attorney to assist the crew in their malicious attempts against your Memorialist in order the more to harass and oppress your Memorialist by Litigation.
+'from certain considerations respecting the conduct pursued towards the women convicts during the voyage hither, His Excellency will not on any account sanction or permit your remaining here after that vessel's departure'.
+However later in the month Captain Armet also applied to have William Hicks discharged from the ship citing the safety of the vessel as a reason and at this time Hicks' request was granted......Captain Armet stated that 'a most dangerous conspiracy and combination was regularly organized by the crew and (as your Memorialist has reason to believe) at the instigation of the Chief Officer who employed an Attorney to assist the crew in their malicious attempts against your Memorialist in order the more to harass and oppress your Memorialist by Litigation'.

+4).
 Eighteen convict ships arrived in New South Wales in 1818.
 Three of these transported female prisoners to the colony - the Friendship, the Maria and the Elizabeth.
 A total of 292 women were transported on these three vessels.

 References Dudley, Elizabeth.
 Memoirs of Elizabeth Dudley: Consisting Chiefly of Selections from Her Journal and Correspondence, Charles Tylor, (Ed.), London, 1861, p.44